Bell's Palsy: When Facial Paralysis Doesn't Get Better

 He says that the team excels in both microsurgery (the knitting together of delicate blood vessels, using a microscope) and facial aesthetic surgery (surgery to restore beauty and balance to the facial features).

-“We can choose from a range of techniques we have available to restore a more beautiful, normal appearing face.”
+“We can choose from a range of techniques to restore a near-normal smile and a more beautiful, natural-appearing face.”

 Facial Plastic and Reconstructive Care – Convenient Location